KingNoosh/whoami/README.md

 ## Hey, I'm Anosh and it looks like you're about to work with me, here's what you probably want to know

 ### Motivation for this document:
-This is my Manager README, a document that helps introduce you to my management style, philosophy, and expectations.
+This is my README, a document that helps introduce you to my management style, philosophy, and expectations.
 The intended audience is primarily anyone who reports in to me, though anyone is free to read it - or even provide feedback on it!
 Please treat it as a reference and promise on how I will conduct myself as a manager, and what I expect from you.

 I urge you to hold me accountable to my promises, and to call out anything that might be missing from this document.
 Without your guidance, I will not be able to improve as a manager.